-1. Low-energy electrons, up to 0.5 MeV, are in general use to polymerize thin plastic sheeting and coatings.
-Fixed beams up to 2.5 meters wide irradiate 0.4-mm-thick products with 10 kiloGray (kGy) at 1600 meters/hour.

-- Electrons with energies up to 5 MeV are widely used in scanned beam machines.
-The typical scan width is 1 to 2 meters when applied to the polymerization of thicker materials.
+- 1. Low-energy electrons, up to 0.5 MeV, are in general use to polymerize thin plastic sheeting and coatings.
+Fixed beams up to 2.5 m wide irradiate 0.4-mm-thick products with 10 kiloGray (kGy) at 1,600 m/h. - 2.
+Electrons with energies up to 5 MeV are widely used in scanned beam machines.
+The typical scan width is 1-2 m when applied to the polymerization of thicker materials.
 These machines also are being used for irradiating grain and chicken feed.
-The Russians are treating 200 tons/hour of grain with a dose of 0.4 kGy, and the Israelis treat chicken feed with 3.8 kGy at 15 tons/hour.
-In both cases the flowing-bed depth is about 6 mm. - A 5-kW beam of 7 MeV electrons is delivering a 3 kGy dose to flat cakes of deep frozen cakes of chicken meat at a rate of 50 tons/day; disposable medical supplies are being treated at the rate of 100 cubic meters/day.56
+The Russians are treating 200 t/h of grain with a dose of 0.4 kGy, and the Israelis treat chicken feed with 3.8 kGy at 15 t/h.
+In both cases the flowing-bed depth is about 6 mm. - 3.
+A 5-kW beam of 7 MeV electrons is delivering a 3 kGy dose to flat cakes of deep frozen cakes of chicken meat at a rate of 50 t/day; disposable medical supplies are being treated at the rate of 100 m3/day [56].